-The fact that defensive medicine has minimal impact on the cost of healthcare shows that tort reform and it limits on malpractice lawsuits that doctors and insurance companies champion will not have a meaningful effect on curbing rising healthcare costs in America.
-Instead, tort reforms mainly benefits insurers who want to protect themselves from compensating victims of medical malpractice.
-Unfortunately, these caps and other strategies used to discourage lawsuits fall disproportionately on women and families with small children since their economic damages, which are determined by a jury, are generally harder to estimate and are frequently underestimated by a jury members.
+The fact that defensive medicine has minimal impact on the cost of healthcare shows that tort reform and its limits on malpractice lawsuits that doctors and insurance companies champion will not have a meaningful effect on curbing rising healthcare costs in America.
+Instead, tort reforms mainly benefit insurers who want to protect themselves from compensating victims of medical malpractice.
+Unfortunately, these caps and other strategies used to discourage lawsuits fall disproportionately on women and families with small children since their economic damages, which are determined by a jury, are generally harder to estimate and are frequently underestimated by jury members.

 As for frivolous lawsuits – cases that should not have been filed in the first place – these are not nearly as common as public opinion would suggest.
 Most of that perception is the result of the public relations campaigns by pro-tort reform lobbyists and organizations such as the Chamber of Commerce.

 The truth is that most plaintiffs' lawyers operate on a contingency fee model, meaning they front all of the expenses of the case and are not paid unless they win the case for the client.
 Any case that doesn't result in a successful jury award is money that the plaintiff lawyer cannot recoup.
-This model serves as a built in deterrence for plaintiffs' lawyers to accept cases that are frivolous and have little shot at being worth their investment in time and money.
+This model serves as a built-in deterrence for plaintiffs' lawyers to accept cases that are frivolous and have little shot at being worth their investment in time and money.

 If you or a loved one has been injured by a third party, you need to contact a personal injury lawyer to discuss your options.
 The personal injury lawyers at Arnold & Itkin represent clients in all 50 states.
 Contact us today for a free consultation to learn how we can help you.